-But even in the ResIST materials we can see the enormous disconnect between official science and technology policy and the environmental justice movement.
-Our policy review in Section II did not reveal any acknowledgement of the role such movements might play.
-The electronic waste case in Work Package Three raises issues that are in principle those of environmental justice, but are framed in terms of sustainability.
+of the role such movements might play.
+The electronic waste example in Section I raises issues that are in principle those of environmental justice, but are framed in terms of sustainability.
 The mechanisms of accountability are EU regulations and audits, not a social movement.
-Likewise, outside ResIST, the voices of the movement have scarcely been incorporated into the environmental research agenda.
+Likewise, the voices of the movement have scarcely been incorporated into the environmental research agenda.
 And in Africa, the discussions on science advice for regulatory issues are focusing on professional expertise, not community wisdom (Juma and Yee-Cheong 2005).
-As work on environmental justice in Work Package Three has put it, grass roots organizations both nationally and transnationally appear central to successful coalitions in order to promote accountability as social control of public policies by citizens.
+Grass roots organizations both nationally and trans-nationally appear central to successful coalitions in order to promote accountability as social control of public policies by citizens.